Ciriously/AICUBESOLVER/ReportRough.md

 Another significant takeaway from this particular solver is the fact that such a solver for a puzzle of a particular order can be built by adding on to the solvers of lower orders of the same category of puzzles, without having to start from scratch.
 This is precisely how I had built my solver for the 1x2x3 Rubik’s puzzle from my 1x2x2 puzzle solver by adding a few extra lines of code that correctly orient the middle layer pieces which are absent from a 1x2x2 puzzle.

+## Background/Scope of the project

+The Rubik's Cube.
+A source of great frustration to many puzzle enthusiasts around the world.
+But we aim to put an end to those exasperating attempts to solve this colorful cube of misery.
+Perhaps misery is a bit strong, but they can be annoying to try to solve.
+We have developed a Rubik's Cube Solver (RCS) that will solve a standard Rubik's Cube using the Thistlewaite’s Algorithm.
+We set out to speed up the solve time of the Thistlewaite’s Algorithm by utilizing the FPGA to accelerate selected elements of the algorithm.
+To make it as easy as possible for the user, we have a pseudo-3D image of a cube that lets the user input the color positions from the cube they are trying to solve.
+They will then be able to run the solver, which will show step-by-step instructions and color changes on the display to walk the user through solving their cube.
+With RCS, solving that pesky Rubik's Cube is as simple as pressing buttons on your keyboard

 ### References
 - https://en.wikipedia.org/wiki/Rubik%27s_Cube